MariwanJ/Design456/README.md

 - You cannot use `Extrude` to Extrude a side.
 Instead use the other function `Copy-Face-Extrude` or loft-on-direction
 - Tutorials and guides will be written /made later
 - At this stage, Undo-Redo is not functioning at all.
 Please be aware of that.
 Work on a copy of your object.
 If you find out it works, after that do it on your origional object.
-- There might be other issues, as I am along on this porject it is difficult to do all the works quickly.
+- There might be other issues, as I am along on this project, it is difficult to do all the works quickly.
 I have in my plane to test all these functions in deep.
-But at the moment, I wish to implement them and learn how I can do them as I am still in the begning of learning.
+But at the moment, I wish to implement them and learn how I can do them.
+I am still in the begning of the learning.

 ### Feedback